isomerpages/sndgo-corp/_about-smart-nation/our-achievements/milestones.md

 [Return to top](#milestones-of-singapores-smart-nation-story)

 ## 2016
-HDB announced the new “[Smart HDB Town Framework](https://www.hdb.gov.sg/about-us/our-role/smart-and-sustainable-living/smart-hdb-town-page)” that maps out how HDB plans to introduce the “Smart” element in HDB towns and estates, through Smart Planning, Smart Environment, Smart Estate, and Smart Living.
+HDB announced the new “<a href="https://www.hdb.gov.sg/about-us/our-role/smart-and-sustainable-living/smart-hdb-town-page" target="_blank">Smart HDB Town Framework</a>” that maps out how HDB plans to introduce the “Smart” element in HDB towns and estates, through Smart Planning, Smart Environment, Smart Estate, and Smart Living.

 [Return to top](#milestones-of-singapores-smart-nation-story)

 ## 2016
-The Monetary Authority of Singapore (MAS) published the “[Singapore Payments Roadmap](https://www.mas.gov.sg/development/e-payments)” to promote electronic payments in Singapore.
+The Monetary Authority of Singapore (MAS) published the “<a href="https://www.mas.gov.sg/development/e-payments" target="_blank">Singapore Payments Roadmap</a>” to promote electronic payments in Singapore.

 [Return to top](#milestones-of-singapores-smart-nation-story)